 ODA also reaches out to fishermen, restaurants, and the seafood community to enlighten them to relevant issues and seek to gain their commitment to becoming better ocean stewards.

 Start Locally, Expanding Strategically

-Our goal is to cleanup our own "backyard"-from San Pedro to San Clemente-first, and gradually expand to other areas on the California Coast, including San Diego and Ventura Counties.
-Learn more about our Backyard Cleanup Campaign.
+Our goal is to cleanup our own "backyard"-from San Pedro to San Clemente, and expand to other areas on the California Coast, including San Diego and Ventura Counties.

 We know that every coastline exposed to commercial fishing needs this same attention, and we plan to expand as extensively as ODA's budgets and resources will allow.
 With your support, this work is possible.
 Please make a tax-deductible donation today!